rails/rails/guides/source/action_view_overview.md

 #### register_stylesheet_expansion

-Register one or more stylesheet files to be included when symbol is passed to +stylesheet_link_tag+.
-This method is typically intended to be called from plugin initialization to register stylesheet files that the plugin installed in +vendor/assets/stylesheets+.
+Register one or more stylesheet files to be included when symbol is passed to `stylesheet_link_tag`.
+This method is typically intended to be called from plugin initialization to register stylesheet files that the plugin installed in `vendor/assets/stylesheets`.

 ```ruby
 ActionView::Helpers::AssetTagHelper.register_stylesheet_expansion :monkey => ["head", "body", "tail"]